 The Virgin Suicides (1999) by Sofia Coppola

 Probably the most well-known film when it comes to repressed girls and their sexuality, The Virgin Suicides is a must watch classic.
 Based on the novel by Jeffrey Eugines, the film focus on the lives of five sisters who are trapped by their conservative parents in their house after going out in a prom and not coming back on time.
 Set in the ’70s, the film is famous to portray the teenager American society in such an important time and generation of that period.
 The story is told by the point of views of a group of friends who are obsessed with the sisters and the course of events that let into their massive suicide.

 Mustang (2015) by Deniz Gamze Erguven

-Considered one of the best films of 2015 in my opinion, Mustang is very similar with The Virgin Suicides in many ways, but taken on a different point of view.
-Here, the story is focused in a Turkish family of four sisters and their relationship with her parents, who are very old-fashioned and restricted muslims who wants to find suitable husbands for their daughters.
+Considered one of the best films of 2015 in my opinion, Mustang is very similar to The Virgin Suicides in many ways, but taken on a different point of view.
+Here, the story is focused in a Turkish family of four sisters and their relationship with her parents, who are very old-fashioned and restricted Muslims who want to find suitable husbands for their daughters.
 The most interesting thing about the movie is how the director shows the clash of ancient religions affecting modern generations and how repressed families find ways to express themselves.
 All of this happening without the director’s point of view.
-With a very sentimentalist touch, Mustang is one of the best films about repressed girls on cinema.
+With a very sentimentalist touch, Mustang is one of the best films about repressed girls in cinema.